Investigating Value of Curriculum Reinforcement Learning in Autonomous Driving Under Diverse Road and Weather Conditions: Experimental Setup

-The state vector consist of $23$ different inputs. $19$ of these inputs come from the laser sensors in Figure \ref{fig:sensor}.
+The training is initialized with predetermined hyper-parameters which are shown in Table \ref{table:training}.
+The same hyper-parameters are used in all training cases in this paper for the SAC agent.
+The state vector consist of $23$ different inputs. $19$ of these inputs come from the laser sensors.
 The other inputs are related to vehicle position on the track and the current velocity of the vehicle in both X and Y directions.
-The complete representation of the state vector is shown in Figure \ref{fig:inputvector}.

-There are 2 different actions that can be taken by the agent in the simulation.
-One of the actions is throttle/break and the other one is steering action.
-They are represented in Figure \ref{fig:actionspace}.